 Online courses include all courses with the OL, NU or NG suffix in the course code.
-Online courses put you in contact with fellow students and mentors using the internet, allowing participation in public course discussions as well as private collegial discussions.
+Online courses put the student in contact with fellow students and mentors using the internet, allowing participation in public course discussions as well as private collegial discussions.

-Once you are registered for an online course, an online account will be set up for you which will enable you to connect to myEdison®, the University's online course management system.
+Once students are registered for an online course, an online account will be set up that will enable the student to connect to myEdison®, the University's online course management system.
 This site may be accessed at www2.tesu.edu/myedison/.

-The University will email you a log on ID and password with your registration confirmation.
-When you register for courses, be sure you provide the University with an accurate, preferred email address so that you may receive this important information in time to begin your course work.
-It is recommended that you verify your student records online via Online Students Services before your course begins.
+The University will email the student a log on ID and password with the registration confirmation.
+When students register for courses, they should provide the University with an accurate, preferred email address so that they may receive this important information in time to begin their course work.
+It is recommended that students verify their student records online via Online Students Services before their course begins.